JeremieLitzler/journal/docs/posts/2022-04-20-three-types-of-heap-for-compost-charles-dowing/README.md

 ---
-title: Three Types of Heap, see how they work and the compost they make
+title: Three Types of Heap, see how they work and the compost they make, by Charles Dowding
-description: Notes from the vlog, by Charles Dowding
+description: this articles contain my notes from the vlog by Charles Dowding
 date: 2022-04-20
 heroImage: '/images/2022-04-20-three-types-of-heap-for-compost.webp'
 heroAlt: 'Cover of the vlog from Youtube and Charles Dowding'